yezz123/authx/docs/index.md

 ## Project using

-Here is a simple way to kickstart your project with AuthX:
+Here is a simple way to kickstart your project with authx:

 ```python
 from fastapi import FastAPI, Depends, HTTPException